jakahann/traintables/README.md

 on the Finnish railway system.

 Source for schedule / traffick information:
-Liikennevirasto / rata.digitraffic.fi, lisenssi CC 4.0 BY
+Liikennevirasto / rata.digitraffic.fi, licensed under CC 4.0 BY